-Identified impact non-legislative Neutral Positive Negative Evidence of impact and if applicable, justification if determining proportionate means of achieving legitimate aims factor.
-Impact: Impact: Impact: exists Caring responsibilities X Through engagement activity with staff prior to consultation staff have advised that any changes to staff ^ ways of working could have potential negative impact on staff with family commitments and caring
+Identified impact non- legislative factor.
+Positive Impact: Negative Impact: Evidence of impact and if applicable, justification if determining proportionate means of achieving legitimate aims exists Caring Responsibilities x Through engagement activity with staff prior to consultation staff have advised that any changes to staff ways of working could have potential negative impact on staff with family commitments and caring responsibilities.
+Impacts of any proposals that change staff ways of working will be assessed through a dedicated PIA's.